Advanced Terraform¶

 A brief overview of the code is below:

-This creates an ubuntu 20 server with nginx and mariadb installed and running, with a simple “Hello World!” webpage served as the index.
-This is a easy way to setup and have a baseline configuration for a web server.
+This creates an ubuntu 22 server with NGINX and MariaDB installed and running, with a simple “Hello World!” webpage served as the index.
+This is an easy way to setup and have a baseline configuration for a web server.

-If would like the change the flavor of the instance you boot, add the following to ubuntu20.tfvars
+If would like the change the flavor of the instance you boot, add the following to ubuntu22.auto.tfvars.

 flavor_id = "ID of flavor here"